Man who attacked Speaker Pelosi’s husband wanted to break ‘her kneecaps,’ DOJ says - NewsBreak

 Richmond is about 19 miles away from San Francisco.

-The post Man who attacked Speaker Pelosi’s husband wanted to break ‘her kneecaps,’ DOJ says appeared first on Georgia Recorder .
+The post Man who attacked Speaker Pelosi’s husband wanted to break ‘her kneecaps,’ DOJ says appeared first on Nevada Current .

 Comments / 0